A strictly commutative model for the cochain algebra of a space: Homotopy theory of I -chain complexes and commutative I -dgas

 \section{Homotopy theory of \texorpdfstring{$\cI$}{I}-chain complexes and commutative \texorpdfstring{$\cI$}{I}-dgas}

-In this section we review basic results about model category structures on $\cI$-chain complexes and commutative $\cI$-dgas.
+In this section we review and set up results about model category structures on $\cI$-chain complexes and commutative $\cI$-dgas.
 Much of this is motivated by (and analogous to) the corresponding results for space valued functors developed in~\cite[\S 3]{Sagave-S_diagram}.

-We continue to consider the category of unbounded chain complexes $\chk$.
-For $q\in \mathbb Z$, we as usual write $S^q$ for the chain complex with $k$ concentrated in degree $q$, and $D^q$ for the chain complex with $(D^q)_i=k$ if $i\in\{q,q-1\}$, with $(D^q)_i=0$ for all other $i$, and with $d_q = \mathrm{id}_k$.
-We equip $\chk$ with the projective model structure whose weak equivalences are the quasi-isomorphisms and whose fibrations are the level-wise surjections~\cite[Theorem 2.3.11]{Hovey_model}.
+We continue to consider the category of unbounded chain complexes $\chk$ and equip it with the projective model structure whose weak equivalences are the quasi-isomorphisms and whose fibrations are the level-wise surjections~\cite[Theorem 2.3.11]{Hovey_model}.
 It has the inclusions $S^{q-1}\hookrightarrow D^q$ as generating cofibrations and the maps $0 \to D^q$ as generating acyclic cofibrations.
+We will also need the following variant of this model structure.